-Knapp's Castle, in the mountains above Santa Barbara, on a plot of privately-owned land surrounded by the Los Padres National Forest, is a popular place because of it's intriguing look and incredible view of the Santa Ynez Valley and backcountry.
+Knapp's Castle (currently closed to visitors), in the mountains above Santa Barbara, on a plot of privately-owned land surrounded by the Los Padres National Forest, is a popular place because of its intriguing look and incredible view of the Santa Ynez Valley and backcountry.
 Locals and tourists from all over the world travel to this unique vista.
 On that land stand the remains of a grand estate that burned down, leaving only a stone structure reminiscent of a castle.

 The property has 360-degree views and a long history; the original footings go back to the 1880's.
 The property was once owned by George Owen Knapp who was one of the founders of Union Carbide Company which resulted from the mergers of Electro Gas, People’s Gas Light, and Lake Superior Carbide in 1898.
 Union Carbide is now part of The Dow Chemical Company.
 Knapp, built what is now called Knapp's Castle shortly after purchasing the 160-acre parcel in 1916 and the site was home to a 3-story hunting lodge, an observation tower, houses for guests, servants and caretakers, a pool and a cider mill near the apple orchard down the mountain.